jeFF0Falltrades/IoCs/Broadbased/frat.md

 *The name 'FRat' was derived from research by @James_inthe_box, seen in the linked Tweet thread below.*

 *If you have more information on this threat, please contact me on Twitter*

+A RAT employing Node.js, Sails, and Socket.IO to collect information on a target.

 ## Reporting